webrecorder/browsertrix/frontend/docs/docs/user-guide/public-collections-gallery.md

   <source src="https://webrecorder.net/assets/video/collections-full-walkthrough-h264.mp4"/>
 </video>

 ## Enable Public Collections Gallery

-Public Collections Gallery will not be visible unless your org has enabled.
-You can [enable your org's Public Collections Gallery](../presentation-sharing#sharing-public-collection-gallery) from your account's settings.
+Public Collections Gallery page will not be visible unless your org has the gallery enabled.
+If the gallery is not enabled, public collections will be treated the same as unlisted collections unless the gallery is enabled.

+The _enable public collections gallery_ toggle is located in the org's **Settings** tab within your account.
+Follow these steps to activate the Public Collections Gallery.
+You will not be able to curate or share your Public Collections Gallery page until it is enabled for your org.

 Note: This feature is available in Browsertrix 1.14 and later.

-## Make It Your Own

-When Public Collections Gallery is live, you can customize and curate how your public Collections appear directly in your dashboard, and even personalize your Public Collections Gallery URL within your org's **settings**.
-The [Presentation and Sharing](../presentation-sharing) page provides further details for options on sharing collections.
+1. Log in to your Browsertrix account

+2. In your org's **settings**, click **enable public collections gallery** and save

+3. You can share the link to your Public Collections Page from either copying from the org's **settings**, or by clicking on the copy button next to "**Visit public collecti ons gallery**" from your dashboard.

+### Customizing the Gallery

+The Public Collection Gallery page will automatically have the title of your Org.
+You can customize this page by including a **Description** and your org's **Website** by ading them from your org's **settings** of your account.
+The Gallery URL is always based on the Org URL, if you change one, the other changes as well.
+For example, if your org URL ends with `/my-org`, than the public collections gallery will be made available at `/explore/my-org`.

 ### Add Collections